Exchange matrices of I-boxes: Monoidal categorifications

 In order to see \eqn [x,y]\hconv \mu([x,y])\simeq [x,y_-]\tens M^{\Vo},\eneqn it is enough to show that there exists an epimorphism \eq S_y\tens (S_{y_+} \hconv M^{\Vi}) \epito M^{\Vo}. \eneq Indeed, then we have \eqn [x,y] \tens (S_{y_+} \hconv M^{\Vi}) \monoto ([x,y_-] \tens S_y) \tens (S_{y_+} \hconv M^{\Vi}) \epito [x,y_-]\tens M^{\Vo}. \eneqn

 Now \eqref{eq:2main} follows from the following lemma and proposition, and we obtain \eqref{eq:main}.
-We omit the proof of the lemma below since it is similar to the one of Lemma \ref{lem:Voxmx}. \begin{lemma} $S_y\tens S_{y_+} \tens M^{\Vi}$ has a simple head. \end{lemma}
+We omit the proof of the lemma below since it is similar to the one of Lemma \ref{lem:Voxmx}. \begin{lemma} The tensor product $S_y\tens S_{y_+} \tens M^{\Vi}$ has a simple head. \end{lemma}

 \begin{proposition} $(S_y\hconv S_{y_+} ) \hconv M^{\Vi} \simeq M^{\Vo}$. \end{proposition} \Proof The proof is similar to the proof of Proposition~\ref{prop:VoSSVi} using Proposition~\ref{prop:>>Varrow_generic} instead of Proposition~\ref{propV:2main}.
 By the T-system we have \eqn S_y\hconv S_{y_+} \simeq \tens_{y<y_+(j)^-} [y(j)^+,y_+(j)^-]^{\tens -\sfc_{j,i}}. \eneqn